Tutorial: Create Your First Design¶

 -

-- Install Visual Studio Code if not already present.
+VSCode Setup - Install Visual Studio Code if not already present.

 - JITX supports Windows, Mac, and Linux platforms.